Universality in quasinormal modes of a magnetized black hole: Charged scalar perturbation

 We observe that, at the critical point, the spectrum seems to bifurcate and new modes emerge.
 As a result, there is a natural gap in our system, which in turn requires distinct values for the numerical parameters for the different regimes.
 Specially, the critical frequency in the first regime is consistent with the following behavior

-On the second-regime side, our numerical calculation is less stable and the uncertainties are larger, so the data do not provide enough sensitivity to reliably determine the parameter dependence of $\omega^{+}$ in this regime.
-Despite this, within the parameter space explored, the critical frequency shows no significant variation and remains approximately constant.
+On the second-regime side, our numerical calculation is less stable and the associated uncertainties are significantly larger than those in the first regime ($q<Q_c$), so the data do not provide enough sensitivity to reliably determine the parameter dependence of $\omega_c^+$ in this regime.
+Despite this, within the parameter space explored, the critical frequency does not show significant variation and remains approximately constant.
 For $MB=0.1$ we found it around $\omega_c^{+}\approx 0.19$.
-The parameter $\beta$ is always of order unity, increasing with $B$ and $n$ and decreasing with $m$.
+The parameter $\beta$ is always of order of unity, increasing with $B$ and $n$ and decreasing with $m$.

 The behavior of the imaginary part, shown on the right in Fig.~\ref{QNMresult}, exhibits a similar change in behavior in the transition from the first to the second regime.
 In particular, very close to $Q_c$, all modes become approximately equal and display a very small decay rate, indicating a quasi-degenerate state of the system.
 The imaginary part also follows a power-law behavior of the form